 The video production companies with more experience are usually going to require more budget.
-Judging from their portfolio of past work, you can see what kind of work they’ve done and the clients they’ve worked with in the past.
+Judging from their portfolio, you can see what kind of work they’ve done and the clients they’ve worked with.

 I know, I know that’s not what you wanted to hear.
 We get several inquiries that start out this way.
 It’s a good question, too.
 It’s easy to think this way, and it’s easy to assume that making a video is a straightforward process that doesn’t require much foresight or thought during pre-production.

 What goes into a video production, including, crew, cast, equipment, locations etc. all effects the budget.

 When seeking multiple bids, it’s difficult to compare just the bottom line.
 You must take into consideration many different elements, such as: